 Search engine optimization (SEO) is a set of guidelines necessary for websites to receive authentic visits from online users.
-With proper tactics and strategies in place, a company can quickly improve their search engine page results, reach their target audience, and improve brand recognition.
+With proper tactics and strategies in place, a company can quickly improve its search engine page results, reach its target audience, and improve brand recognition.

 The only problem is that many website owners assume that SEO is nothing more than keyword placement within the content on their site.
 The truth is, there is a lot more involved in SEO and its place in online marketing, as outlined in Neil Patel’s piece on SEO basics.
 Failing to incorporate all aspects of search engine optimization can lead to poor and ineffective results.

 If you’ve recently incorporated SEO strategies on your company’s website and social media platforms but haven’t seen any improvements in your visibility or web traffic, you could be committing any of the following common mistakes:

 One of the most common mistakes made by companies when developing content for their site is overusing the keyword.